tkataras/Automatic-Cell-Counting-with-TWS/README.md

 ACCT will expect at least 2 classifiers to compare performance against for its validation step in Stage __1__.

+## Changing classifier settings
+By default, the classifiers will be a Fast Random Forest model, however different models may give different results that the user may desire.
+Settings can also change what features of the image the classifiers will focus on in training, which may be important.

+To change the settings, select __Settings__.

 # Creating Hand Placed Markers for Validation
 Hand count markers are created in ImageJ using the Point Selection Tool, available in the toolbar, and the ROI manager, which is under __Analyze >> Tools >> ROI Manager__.
 You can also type ROI Manager in the search bar and select it.
 You should also close __Trainable Weka Segmentation__ if you still have it open.